SyncfusionExamples/how-to-restrict-the-expand-and-collapse-the-groups-when-click-on-the-caption-row-in-wpf-datagrid/README.md

 # About the sample
 How to restrict the expand and collapse the groups when click on the caption row in WPF DataGrid (SfDataGrid)?

-By default, SfDataGrid, Expanded rows are get collapsed when click on the caption row, You can change this by GroupExpanding, GroupCollapsing, and SelectionChanging events
+By default, when click anywhere in caption row group is expand or collapse in SfDataGrid.
+But you can change this by GroupExpanding, GroupCollapsing, and SelectionChanging events.

 ```c#
 this.sfDataGrid.GroupCollapsing += SfDataGrid_GroupCollapsing;